Russia accuses U.S. of unlawful Syria raid as Tillerson visits

 Russia’s top diplomat accused the United States on Wednesday of carrying out an unlawful attack against Syrian President Bashar Assad’s forces as he opened a fraught meeting with visiting U.S. Secretary of State Rex Tillerson.

 Giving Tillerson a chilly reception, Russian Foreign Minister Sergey Lavrov said Russia was trying to understand the “real intentions” of the Trump administration.
-He said Moscow has lots of questions about the Trump administration’s “very ambiguous” and “contradictory” ideas.
+He said Moscow has lots of questions about the “very ambiguous” and “contradictory” ideas emanating from Washington.

 “We have seen very alarming actions recently with an unlawful attack against Syria,” Lavrov said, referring to the cruise missiles President Donald Trump ordered to punish Assad for using chemical weapons.
 “We consider it of utmost importance to prevent the risks of replay of similar action in the future.”

-It was an ominous opening to Tillerson’s visit – the first in Moscow by a Trump Cabinet official.
-Tillerson conceded the U.S. and Russia had “sharp differences” that have obstructed co-operation but voiced optimism that their talks could narrow those differences “We both have agreed our lines of communication shall always remain open,” Tillerson said.
+It was an ominous start to Tillerson’s visit — the first to Russia by a Trump Cabinet official.
+Tillerson conceded the two world powers had “sharp differences” that have obstructed co-operation but voiced optimism that their talks could narrow those differences.

+“We both have agreed our lines of communication shall always remain open,” Tillerson said.

+Trump, meanwhile, told Fox Business News that the U.S. had no plans to become more deeply involved in Syria and only did so because of last week’s deadly chemical weapons attack that killed dozens.
+Turkey has said tests showed sarin gas was used.

+“Are we going to get involved with Syria?
+No,” Trump said in the interview, which aired Wednesday in the U.S. “But if I see them using gas...we have to do something.”

-The tense start to Tillerson’s visit spoke to a widening chasm between the former Cold War foes.
+The palpable tension hanging over Tillerson’s trip spoke to a widening chasm between the former Cold War foes.

-Only weeks ago, it appeared that Trump, who lavishly praised Putin throughout the campaign, was poised for a potentially historic rapprochement with Russia.
+Only weeks ago, it appeared that Trump, who lavishly praised Russian President Vladimir Putin throughout the campaign, was poised for a potentially historic rapprochement with Russia.
 But any expectations of an easy rapport have crashed into reality as the two countries trade escalating accusations over what happened last week in rebel-held territory in northern Syria.

-As their envoys gathered in Moscow, President Donald Trump and Russian President Vladimir Putin were voicing protests of their own.

-“Frankly, Putin is backing a person that’s truly an evil person,” Trump told the Fox Business Network, referring to Assad.
+“Frankly, Putin is backing a person that’s truly an evil person,” Trump aid in the Fox Business Network interview, referring to Assad.
 “I think it’s very bad for Russia.
 I think it’s very bad for mankind.”

 Of Assad, Trump added: “This is an animal.”